decred/dcrdocs/docs/governance/consensus-rules-voting.md

 This guide was last updated on September 23, 2017.

-This page is intended to give a brief introduction to how agenda voting works and details the process for setting your tickets to cast your preferred vote for any agenda.
+This page is intended to give a brief introduction to how consensus rule voting works and details the process for setting your tickets to cast your preferred vote for any agenda.

 ---